 My shade: Ebony

 This is a classic and for good reason.
-It's one of the OG long-wear foundations and it really does its job of not budging.
-I wore this on a day when I had to deal with in-car humidity, a fast-paced walk and a visit to a sunshine-filled farm and it really held its own.
-It was very unhelpful that I forgot to pack my trusty blotting powder with me, but I didn't need it.
+It's one of the OG long-wear foundations, and it really does its job of not budging.
+I wore this on a jam-packed, busy day, and it really held its own.
+It was very unhelpful that, for when I was out and about, I forgot to pack my trusty blotting powder with me, but I didn't need it.
 While it is a matte foundation, it still managed to give my skin some life, so the speckles of shine that peeked through as the day went on only enhanced the finish.

 My shade: 6N2 Truffle

-You know that feeling of absolute weariness that you get when you land back in the UK after a holiday?
-This foundation should be prescribed at customs to get you and your skin back into vacation mode.
+This stuff is like a vacation in a foundation.
 I was really impressed by the amount of radiance that's packed into this bottle, as it made my skin look brighter and smoothed any uneven texture out.

 My shade: 6.5N